-The S&P 500 stock index closed Friday at 4,071.70, down one-tenth of % from Thursday, despite the bad news that the economy is creating too many jobs and that this will complicate the government’s ability to slow the economy and stop inflation from becoming entrenched in the American consumer’s psyche.
-The S&P 500 was up +1.13% from a week ago.
-The index is up +81.98% from the March 23, 2020 bear market low and 15.11% lower than its January 3rd all-time high.
+The S&P 500 stock index closed Friday at 3916.64, down -1.10% from Thursday, and up +1.43% from a week ago.
+The index is up +75.05 from the March 23, 2020 bear market low and down -18.34 from its January 3, 2022 all-time high.

 The Standard & Poor's 500 (S&P 500) is an unmanaged group of securities considered to be representative of the stock market in general.
 It is a market-value weighted index with each stock's weight proportionate to its market value.
 Index returns do not include fees or expenses.
 Investing involves risk, including the loss of principal, and past performance is no guarantee of future results.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than the performance quoted.